Fossá Waterfall Travel Guide

 Fossá Waterfall is the tallest waterfall in the Faroe Islands.
 The stunningly majestic coastal waterfall drops in two levels on Streymoy Island.
 The attraction is easily accessible throughout the year.

 You will find Fossá Waterfall in the northern part of Streymoy Island, which is the main isle in the archipelago.
-The waterfall is located a stone’s throw from the village Haldórsvík.
+The waterfall is located a stone’s throw from the seaside settlement Langasandur and the village Haldórsvík.

 Besides its impressive formation, Fossá Waterfall is known for its dark basalt wall which is an amazing contrast to the white water.
 You can get really close to the waterfall which is always an awe-inspiring experience.